Carl Rogers: Absence and Presence in the Contemporary Therapy Landscape

 Chapter 11 (pp. 149-159) in Humanistic Psychology: Current Trends & Future Prospects (eds.
 House R, Kalisch D & Maidman J), Routledge: 2018.
 Explores one of Carl Rogers' formative experiences as a therapist.
 The event is seen as an allegory for the contemporary predicament of the counselling and psychotherapy professions.

 Counselling, Class and Politics: Undeclared Influences in Therapy (second edition) by Anne Kearney, PCCS Books: 2018.
 Commentary chapter for the second edition of Kearney's classic text on class and politics in therapy.

 Person-Centred Therapy and the Regulation of Counsellors and Psychotherapists in the UK

 Chapter 21 (pp. 376-387) in The Handbook of Person-Centred Therapy & Mental Health (ed.
 Stephen Joseph), PCCS Books: 2017.
-Co-authored with David Murphy, the chapter sets out the theoretical and ethical conflicts between the Person-Centred Approach and systems of state regulation, and tentatively proposes more values-congruent alternatives.
+Co-authored with David Murphy, the chapter sets out the theoretical and ethical conflicts between the Person-Centred Approach and systems of state regulation.

 Standing on the Edge Therapy Today, September 2017, pp. 30-33.
 Critically examines the closure of the University of East Anglia's internationally renowned post-graduate training course in person-centred therapy.
 Edited version of a longer article published on the Alliance for Counselling & Psychotherapy blog: UEA Course Closures - An Attack on Values.